Area 13

 American Engineers were operating in the same zone almost three months later when the British launched the largest tank offensive of the war.
 The attack was focused on Cambrai, near the Belgian border with France.
 The 11th and 12th US Engineers were laying narrow gauge track to bring the tanks to the front line.
 They also had to get the machines off the railcars and prepare them for battle.

-While the British tanks were punching holes on the German lines, German troops were coming through them in counterattack.
+While the British tanks were punching holes in the German lines, German troops were coming through them in counterattack.
 On November 30 they penetrated British lines as far as Gouzeaucourt, where a company of the 11th Engineers was building a rail yard.
 The company retreated with their British allies to an old British trench system near Fins.

 What rifles and ammunition the Engineers had with them they gathered there.
 But what happened next surprised the British officers who were organizing the defense: